Monday, July 23, 2012

 And the only thing I can think of is Doctor Who.
 I can't remember the episode.

 The Doctor needs some keys, or something.
 They are locked in a safe.
 And there are Daleks coming, or something.
-And there is this guy, who is a decent and honorable man, who has sworn not to give the keys to anyone under any circumstances.
+And there is this guy, who is a decent and honourable man, who has sworn not to give the keys to anyone under any circumstances.

 So he is understandably a little reluctant to give the keys to the Doctor.
 And the Doctor says 'And when you are standing on your burnt-out world in the shattered remains of your civilization, at least you will know that your personal honour remains intact.'